Pixens/Discord-Token-Mail-Verifier/README.md

 # Discord Token Mail Verifier
 This tool is used to verify email of any discord token.
 It can claim a tokens as well.

+NOT WORKING RIGHT NOW, FIX AT 60 stars

 ## How To Run?
 > 1) Clone / download this repository.